kengentenerende/kengentenerende.github.io/_posts/2023-08-02-FIN6 Adversary Emulation - Phase 1.md

 ![]({{site.baseurl}}/assets/img/2023-08-02-FIN6 Adversary Emulation - Phase 1/2023-08-02-3_3_Meterpreter_PSEXEC_VolumeShadowCopy.png){:width="100%"}

-Going back to the source code of this module, we can see that we can now access and make a copy of the NTDS.dit since we have the Shadow Copy Name:
+Going back to the source code of this module, we can see that we can now access and make a copy of the _NTDS.dit_ since we have the `Shadow Copy Name`:

 ```rb
   # Copy ntds.dit from the Volume Shadow copy to the Windows Temp directory on the target host